-- f.
-Assemblies Assemblies are a regularly scheduled part of the curriculum and as such are designed to be educational as well as entertaining experiences.
+- d.
+Care Team/Social Workers (4) - e.
+Ms. Frazier - f.
+Nurses (2) - g.
+Admin Asst.
+(3) - h.
+Mr. Vasquez - i.
+Supervisor of Guidance - j.
+4 Spots for District Staff/Visitors - k.
+Staff with Electric Vehicles may use the 4 designated spaces for charging purposes - Assemblies Assemblies are a regularly scheduled part of the curriculum and as such are designed to be educational as well as entertaining experiences.
 They also provide one of the few opportunities in school for students to learn formal audience behavior.
 Regardless of the type of program, courtesy demands that the student body be respectful and appreciative.
 In live entertainment, unlike radio, television, or movies, the performers are very conscious of their audience.
 It is the individual teacher's responsibility to instruct students that all talking, whispering, whistling, stamping of feet and booing are discourteous.
 Teachers are to escort their individual classes to the assembly site.
 All teachers should be seated with their classes and help with the supervision of all students.
-Teachers should check role at each assembly and upon returning to the classroom (when possible) - g.
-Bulletin Boards Each hall/department has a designated bulletin board.
+Teachers should check role at each assembly and upon returning to the classroom (when possible) - Bulletin Boards Each hall/department has a designated bulletin board.
 A schedule containing the bulletin assignments will be distributed to staff.
-Please reference the bulletin number posted on each bulletin along with the schedule to identify your assignment. - h.
-Cafeteria Breakfast and lunch are served in our cafeteria.
+Please reference the bulletin number posted on each bulletin along with the schedule to identify your assignment. - Cafeteria Breakfast and lunch are served in our cafeteria.
 Upon entering the building in the morning, students should go directly to the commons/cafeteria for breakfast.
-For 2022-23, unless changed, breakfast and lunch will be held in the cafe. - Lunch -The efficiency of our lunchroom schedule depends on following a strict schedule.
+For 2024-2025, unless changed, breakfast and lunch will be held in the cafe. - Lunch -The efficiency of our lunchroom schedule depends on following a strict schedule.
 Please do not alter the time schedule, as it will affect everyone.
-Please be sure that your class understands what lunch they are assigned to. - i.
-Classroom Management Classroom management is the key to having few discipline issues!
+Please be sure that your class understands what lunch they are assigned to. - Classroom Management Classroom management is the key to having few discipline issues!
 Effectively managing your classroom is an essential part of maintaining control and discipline.
 An effective teacher manages a classroom.
 An ineffective teacher disciplines a classroom.
 The number one problem in the classroom is not discipline; it is the lack of procedures and routines.
 Classroom management deals with the procedures that you must establish at the beginning of the school year.
 Students must know how you want them to begin the day: get a Chromebook, Do Now, turn in assignments, etc. Procedures must be rehearsed repeatedly until the students do them automatically.
 When this happens, you have a routine.

 Discipline Plan - Each teacher should develop a discipline plan for their classroom, which shall be posted in the room and turned in to the office.
 Discipline is concerned with how students behave.
 The plan shall include rules to follow in the room, consequences for not following the rules, and possible rewards for following the rules.
 When all alternatives have been exhausted in the classroom, the teacher should ask the school administrators for help.
-Before a child is sent to the office for constant misbehavior, classroom teachers should have contacted parents, informing them of any behavior concern.
+Before a child is sent to the office for constant misbehavior, classroom teachers should have contacted parents, informing them of any behavior concerns.